 How to Stop a Car Repossession Quickly

 If you have defaulted on a car loan, the lender usually can have the car repossessed without notifying the owner.
 See Florida repossession laws.
 Borrowers at risk of a car repo need help right away.
 For many borrowers facing a car repo, the automatic stay protection is the answer.
 The automatic stay forces creditors to stop all collections attempts against you.
-As soon as the bankruptcy is filed an automatic stay instantly goes into effect.
+As soon as the bankruptcy is filed in Florida, an automatic stay instantly goes into effect.
 Under the stay, creditors cannot call you, continue with a lawsuit, repossess, or foreclose on your property.
 Regardless, how many months late payments are or how high the outstanding balance is, a repossession will be stopped

 In car repo cases, timing is everything.
 If you may soon default on a car loan, it’s important to speak with a Tampa bankruptcy lawyer before your car is repossessed.
-If you wait too long the automatic stay may not be able to help.
+If you wait too long, the automatic stay may not be able to help.
 The automatic stay only prevents the bank from taking the car, it will not force them to return a car they already had before the case being filed.

 Stop a Car Repossession with Bankruptcy